esNIMA/SequencingSolver/README.md

 Let's take a quick look at each.

 # WSPT Solver
-Solves a scheduling problem using the Weighted Shortest Processing Time (WSPT) algorithm and create a Gantt chart.
+Solves a scheduling problem using the Weighted Shortest Processing Time (WSPT) algorithm and creates a Gantt chart.

 **Args:**
 jobsData (dict): A dictionary containing job data, where keys are job identifiers, and values are dictionaries with the following format: